acetvertacova/async-js/readme.md

 Title: "Captain Smith's Mini-App: Finding Activities to Enjoy"
 Objective: The aim of this lab assignment is to get familiarized with advanced JavaScript functionalities, including asynchronous JavaScript, modules, and error handling, by creating a mini-application for Captain Smith.

-##Control questions
+## Control questions:
 i.
 What value does the fetch return?
 The fetch method returns Promise that is why we have to use try/catch or async/await.

 ii.
 What is a Promise?
 A Promise is a special object in JavaScript that represents the result of an asynchronous operation.
 It has three states:
 ⏳  pending
 ✅ fulfilled
 ❌ rejected